ZQ-PSK/ssg/content/docs/github/git.md

 ---
 # Git basics
 ## What is git?
 Git is a distributed version control system.
 It is free, open source, and popular with software developers worldwide.

+Git stores information about incremental changes, which means you can see and compare how a file changed over a long period of time, and control what is included in the production environment.

 Git is a powerful and complex tool.
 This article covers only the most basic concepts needed to perform simple operations within your own repository.
 If you want to use git on a regular basis or in a professional environment, you should complete a more comprehensive tutorial.

 ### Git glossary
 Here are the explanations of the basic terms you need to know to understand git.
 #### Repository
 A repository is the central element of a git-controlled project.
-It stores all the data: files, branches,history, access rights, and so on.
+It stores all the data: files, branches, history, and so on.
 #### Branch
 By default, a repository only includes a *master* branch which stores the files released into production.
 When you're working on a personal project and learning to use git, you do not need to create any other branches.